 - Database systems and data analytics frameworks

 - Virtualization and virtualized systems

 - Tracing, analysis, verification, and transformation of systems

 We encourage papers that span multiple topics and communities.
 Papers will be judged on novelty, significance, correctness, and clarity.
 The program committee seeks papers that address a significant problem with an interesting and compelling solution whose validity and practicality are clearly demonstrated.
 A good paper will draw appropriate conclusions, honestly present related prior work, and clearly describe the new aspects of the authors‘ work.
 We welcome experience papers that clearly articulate lessons learned, as well as papers that refute prior published results.

 Reviewing is double-blind, meaning that the authors‘ identities will be hidden from the reviewers and vice versa.
 EuroSys applies ACM‘s policies for plagiarism, submission confidentiality, reviewer anonymity, and prior and concurrent paper submission.
 Papers will be provisionally accepted and final acceptance will be subject to shepherding by a member of the program committee.

-Full submission details will appear online on the conference Web site (http://eurosys2019.org/).
+Full submission details can be found here.
 In addition to paper presentations, EuroSys 2019 will have a poster session.
 Submissions for posters will open closer to the conference deadline.
 Accepted papers will automatically qualify for the poster session, and authors will be strongly encouraged to participate.
 EuroSys grants awards for the best and best student papers.

 Authors who are unsure whether or not their submissions might meet these guidelines, or with specific questions about the guidelines, are welcome to contact the program committee co-chairs via email@example.com.